Jeff Luhnow

-Jeff Luhnow (born June 8, 1966) is a Mexican-American former baseball executive and owner of Mexican club Cancún F.C. and CD Leganés of Spain.
-He worked for the St. Louis Cardinals in their scouting department from 2003 through 2011, before joining the Astros in December 2011.
+Jeff Luhnow (born June 8th, 1966) is a Mexican and American former baseball executive and owner of Mexican club Cancún and Leganés of Spain.
+He worked for the St. Louis Cardinals in their scouting department from 2003 through 2011, before joining the Houston Astros in December 2011.
 On January 13, 2020, Luhnow was fired by the Astros after Major League Baseball suspended him for the entire 2020 season as a result of the electronic sign-stealing scandal.
 Prior to working in baseball, Luhnow was a business entrepreneur.

 Early life and education

-Luhnow was born in Mexico City, Mexico, and raised in the Lomas de Chapultepec neighborhood.
+Luhnow was born in Mexico City to American parents, and raised in the Lomas de Chapultepec neighborhood.
 He is fluent in Spanish.
 Prior to his birth, his parents had relocated from New York City to Mexico City for business.
 Luhnow attended schools in Mexico City through 10th grade and a preparatory high school in California for his 11th and 12th-grade years.

 He graduated from the Webb School of California and holds dual Bachelor of Science degrees from the University of Pennsylvania in economics and engineering.
 He earned an MBA from the Kellogg School of Management at Northwestern University.

 Business career

-Prior to baseball, Luhnow worked as an engineer, management consultant, and technology entrepreneur.
+Prior to baseball, Luhnow worked as an engineer, management consultant and technology entrepreneur.
 He worked for McKinsey and Company, a global management consulting firm, for five years.
-He founded and served as president and chief operating officer of Archetype Solutions, and served as general manager and vice president of marketing for Petstore.com.
+He founded and was president and chief operating officer of Archetype Solutions, and was general manager and vice president of marketing for Petstore.com.